 Promote Yourself as a Groomer

-You can speed up the clientele-getting process and cut down time by targetting.
+You can speed up the clientele-getting process and cut down time by targeting.

 Go places where you will almost always find dog owners: